This journal is a member of the Committee on Publication Ethics (COPE).

 Manuscripts should not normally exceed 6,000 words.
 The main body of the paper is to be preceded by an abstract of less than 150 words, as well as a list of 4 to 8 keywords.

 The Sage Author Gateway has some general advice and on how to get published, plus links to further resources.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-International Journal of Architectural Computing (IJAC) operates a conventional double-blind reviewing policy in which the reviewer and author’s names and information are withheld from the other.
+International Journal of Architectural Computing (IJAC) operates a conventional double-anonymize reviewing policy in which the reviewer and author’s names and information are withheld from the other.

 - The reviewer should have no prior knowledge of your submission

 - The reviewer should not have recently collaborated with any of the authors

 - Reviewer nominees from the same institution as any of the authors are not permitted